 From Central America: "It seems to me that everywhere there is the moving of the Holy Spirit on the hearts of men."

-the Holy Spirit on the hearts of men."
 From West Africa: "It is a shower of the latter rain."

 From East Africa: "Today we report each quarter figures that cause us to realize that the days of the latter rain have come."